 By taking on this role, NEROCU helps to protect the communities of the North East region from serious cases of crime.

-So, What Can Be Taken Away From the North East Crime Rate?
+What Can Be Taken Away From the North East Crime Statistics?

 Even with its high crime rate, North East crime should not spoil the region’s colourful nightlife and gorgeous landscapes that it has to offer.
 No town, city, or region will ever be completely risk-free.
 There are many courses of action you can take to help protect yourself when travelling, so don’t let statistics bog you down too much.